li-xisheng/rebyte-docs/tool.md

 [//]: # (  * More connectors are coming soon)

 [//]: # (* Knowledge can be used in LLM Agents to do semantic search, or to do data augmentation.
 A great example is to use knowledge to do semantic search on a user's private knowledge base, and use the search result to do data augmentation for a language model, aka **Retrieval Augmented Generation**.)

+## Tool Version
+Every Deployment of a tool triggers a new version, starting from 1.
+There are two special version strings:
+'latest' always points to the newest version of the tool.
+'Live': You can manually promote a version to live, this is the version that end users will use.

+The best practice is to always use 'latest' in your development environment, and use 'live' in your production environment.

+## Tool Observability
+ReByte records everything that happens during the execution of a tool, including the input data, the output data, the reasoning steps, and the execution log.
+We call this information a **Tool Run**.
+**Tool Run** is crucial for debugging and improving the tool.
+You can access this information in the tool builder UI.